triguz/Nao_RealTime_Control/README.md

-# Zora_VR_UI
+# Nao Real Time Control
-Implementation of a basic User Interface to work with zora v5 and Choreograph.
+Implementation of a basic User Interface to work with Nao Robot v4+ and ROS.

+#todo description